Micro Abstractions is the first of an upcoming collection of visual narratives.

 A little more background information to this 3-year project:

-Under the name SYNAESTHESIA: speaking with insects, plants, and fungi i'm creating a series of visual poems and narratives for my multispecies PhD thesis about 'unloved' microcommunities.
+Under the name NOTICER: speaking with insects, plants, and fungi i'm creating a series of visual narratives for my multispecies PhD thesis about 'unloved' microcommunities.

 I am interested in how we might imagine better relationships with the environment from the macro to the micro.
 But how can I imagine better relationships when I hardly grasp what is going on all around me?
 I respond to Anna Tsing’s call for ‘passionate immersion in the lives of nonhumans’ or a ‘field philosophy’ described by Thom van Dooren where, through art, we can find ways to spend time in and learn about these ‘other worlds’.